Invariance principles for linear processes with application to isotonic regression: Invariance principle for linear processes

-Now, if $\sum_{j\in {\mathbf{Z}}}|a_{j}|=\infty $ and $(H)$ does not hold, condition (\ref{cond2delta}) may still be weakened in some particular cases.
-The following result generalizes Corollary 4 in Dedecker, Merlev\`{e}de and Voln\'{y} (2007) to the case where the innovations of the linear process are not necessarily martingale differences sequences.
-Denote by
+Now, if $\sum_{j\in{\mathbf{Z}}}|a_{j}|=\infty$ and \textup{(H)} does not hold, then condition (\ref{cond2delta}) may still be weakened in some particular cases.
+The following result generalizes Corollary 4 in \cite{DMPU} to the case where the innovations of the linear process are not necessarily martingale difference sequences.
+We write

-\begin{theorem} Let $(a_{i})_{i\in {\mathbf{Z}}}$ be a sequence of real numbers in $\ell ^{2}$ but not in $\ell ^{1}$, and let $s_{n}^{2}$ be defined by (\ref{defsn}).
-Define $(X_{k})_{k\geq 1}$ as above and assume that
+\begin{theorem} Let $(a_{i})_{i\in{\mathbf{Z}}}$ be a sequence of real numbers in $\ell^{2}$, but not in $\ell^{1}$, and let $s_{n}^{2}$ be defined by (\ref{defsn}).
+Define $(X_{k})_{k\geq1}$ as above and assume that